 If a collision with the animal seems inevitable, then hit it while maintaining full control of your car.

-The alternative of swerving into oncoming traffic or a ditch could be even worse.
-An exception here may be motorcyclists, who are at particular risk when in direct collisions with animals.
+The alternative of swerving into oncoming traffic or off of the road surface could be even worse.
+Motorcyclists, are at particular risk when in direct collisions with animals.

 Cars behind you

-Only brake sharply and stop if there is no danger of being hit by following traffic.
-Try to come to a stop as far in front of the animals as possible to enable it to leave the roadside without panic.
+Only brake sharply and stop if there is no danger of being hit by following traffic, use your hazard lights.
+Try to come to a stop as far away from an animal as possible to enable it to leave the roadside without panic.